webKrafters/trie.js/docs.md

 <p><code>KeyMap.children</code> can be:
 <ol>
   <li>
-  either an ordered array containing various names of individual properties within the nested object to combine into an array as the children of a TrieableNode
+    either <u>a single value</u> holding the name of a property within the nested object.
+The data in this property is either a single value or an iterable.
+This data will be transfered into the children property of a TrieableNode.
   </li>
   <li>
-    or a single value holding the name of a property within the nested object with either a single value or an iterable to be     transfered into the children property of a TrieableNode.
+    or <u>an ordered array</u> containing various names of individual properties within the nested object.
+The data in each property will be transfered into an array index of a TrieableNode children property.
+The index coreesponds to the index of the key within <code>KeyMap.children</code>. <strong><i>NOTE:</i></strong> in case of any key whose property is missing in the nested object, a <code>null</code> value will be assigned in its place.
   </li>
 </ol>
 </p>